The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 With a little education, you can make the decision that's right for you in your situation.

-Before we cover some of the differences between using a divorce mediator vs attorney, here’s a high-level overview of how each of these divorce options work:
+Before we cover some of the key differences in between using a divorce mediator vs attorney, here's a high-level overview of how each of these divorce options work:

 A lawyer's role is to advocate for the one party that hired them with the goal of achieving the most favorable outcome for their one client.